-Watering actions (or flow components) are informed by FLOWS studies (conducted every 5-10 years), and are delivered in a priority order guided by the science and water availability.
+Watering actions (or flow components) are informed by FLOWS studies (conducted every 5-10 years) and are delivered in a priority order guided by the science and water availability.
 There is insufficient natural flow and environmental water to achieve all the recommended watering actions, so actions are prioritised starting with summer low flow, then winter low flow, then the most critical freshes.
-Approximately 1000ML is kept in reserve in case of drought (Priority 1).
+Approximately 1000ML is kept in reserve in case of drought.
 This water is only released in small bursts during a drought to prevent loss of aquatic plants and animals, such as fish and platypus.

 It should also be noted that complementary actions such as removal of choking weeds and fish barriers are needed together with riparian and channel restoration to gain maximum benefit from the delivery of environmental water.

 In 2019 extra water was temporarily traded to the environment from Central Highlands Water and Barwon Water to the Victorian Environmental Water Holder.
-This has allowed more water for ecosystem health this year.
+This allowed more water for ecosystem health last year.